POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 First, we need to create the :samp:`PSygrid` object.
 To do so, the pipeline needs to know the directory which contains the MESA runs, the compression, the grid type, and whether to crop the history for some certain runs.
-Hence, the :samp:`step_1.csv` file should have those columns:
+Hence, the :samp:`step_1.csv` file should have the following columns:

 .. code-block::